yang-hub/nebula-docs/docs-2.0-en/import-export/nebula-exchange/ex-ug-compile.md

 You can get the JAR file of Exchange Community Edition by compiling the source code.
 The following introduces how to compile the source code of Exchange.

-!!! enterpriseonly

-    You can get Exchange Enterprise Edition in NebulaGraph Enterprise Edition Package only.

 ### Prerequisites

 - Install [Maven](https://maven.apache.org/download.cgi).